 “Are you telling me you can only bless one of us?”
 Esau asked.
 “Bless me, too!” he said.
-“Please, Dad!”
+“Please, Father!”
 Then Esau began to cry.

 Isaac raised a hand and said, “Your existence will be desolate and barren.
 You’ll live in perpetual conflict, a servant to Jacob.
 But you’ll eventually break free, destroying the bonds that hold you to your brother.”

-Esau left his father and wandered throughout the night.
+Esau left his father and wandered into the dark night.

 Inspiration: Genesis 27